boscoh/WebGLStarterKit/README.md

 # Animation Loop

-To allow for the possiblity of multiple widgets in one page, all `WebGLWidget`'s are registered through a single animation loop.
+To allow for the possiblity of multiple widgets in one page, all `WebglWidget`'s are registered through a single animation loop.

 The animation loop works through the `registerWidgetForAnimation(widget)` function, which takes any `widget` with the interface: